AI Strategy

 This distinction matters because it means the speed gains from AI aren't going away.
 They're just moving into the hands of people who know what to do with them.

 For businesses, this is significant.
 It means you can move from concept to working product in a fraction of the time, without sacrificing the quality and robustness that your users expect.
 It means smaller, more senior teams can deliver what used to require large departments.
-And it means the competitive advantage isn't access to AI (everyone has that) but the depth of expertise you bring to the table.

 The era of vibe coding was a false start.
 AI engineering is the real thing.